risechain/pevm/benches/README.md

 Current benchmarks are run on a Linux machine with an Intel i9-12900K (24 CPUs @5.20 GHz) and 32 GB RAM.
 Future benchmarks will be run on more standard cloud services on which operators tend to run nodes.

 We use [criterion.rs](https://github.com/bheisler/criterion.rs) to benchmark 100 samples for each sequential and parallel execution of a block.
-All state needed is loaded into memory before execution and we pick `snmalloc` as the global memory allocator.
+All state needed is loaded into memory before execution.
+We pick `snmalloc` as the global memory allocator for Gigagas blocks and `rpmalloc` for Ethereum blocks.

 ## Gigagas Blocks